Yu-Tsern/DigitalCertificateLab/lab1/README.md

 ###### Browser

 We choose Firefox browser in this experiment.
-Of course, you can choose other browsers if you like.
-This part should be done on both WS and USER node.
+Of course, you can choose other browsers if you want.
+Note that this part should be done on both **ws** and **user** node.
+You will first test it on **ws** locally, then test it with **user**.

 ```
 sudo apt-get install firefox
+sudo apt-get install libcanberra-gtk3-module
 ```

 The following steps vary.
 They depend on your operating system.
 For windows and MacOS, they have to rely on third party softwares to display graphical interface.